 Statement from Linda Rosenberg, President & CEO of the National Council on Public Charge: A Health Crisis for Immigrant Families

 WASHINGTON, D.C.
-(September 24, 2018) – The National Council for Behavioral Health strongly opposes the Department of Homeland Security’s changes to the public charge policy announced on September 22 that would deny legal immigrants equal access to Medicaid and other critical safety-net programs.
+(September 24, 2018) – The National Council for Mental Wellbeing strongly opposes the Department of Homeland Security’s changes to the public charge policy announced on September 22 that would deny legal immigrants equal access to Medicaid and other critical safety-net programs.
 National Council members are the bedrock of culturally appropriate behavioral health care in their communities, providing critical mental health and addiction services to low-income individuals, regardless of immigration status.
 Broadening the public charge criteria to include health programs would unnecessarily force immigrant families to choose between meeting basic needs and keeping their families together in this country.

 Under this rule, receiving health care through Medicaid would weigh heavily against legal immigrants applying for permanent status in the U.S. The rule would also penalize immigrant children if they enroll in Medicaid and/or public nutrition programs.
 The impact of this is huge, as one in four children in the U.S. – approximately 20 million – live in an immigrant family.